AbsoluteStratos/haste-sprite-swap/README.md

 You do **not** need to edit C# to add new sprites.
 Create a Workshop item (or local override folder) with a config + images.

-**This mod will look through other loaded mod's folder for configs.**
+**This mod will look through other loaded mod's folder for configs similar to the [SFX replacement mod](https://github.com/HasteModding/HasteModding/wiki/Replacing-Zoe's-voice-lines-(netux's-Vocal-SFX-Swap-method)).**

 ### 1. Create your config file